atsanna/SEM-Bootloader/README.md

 ## Downloading and Installing Files
 First of all, you need to clone or download the repository.
-To clone the repository you need to have git installed, then you can run `git clone https://github.com/codebendercc/Ariadne-Bootloader.git` in a directory.
-This way you can later update your local repository by running `git pull` inside the __Ariadne-Bootloader__ directory.
+To clone the repository you need to have git installed, then you can run `git clone https://github.com/arjenhiemstra/SEM-Bootloader.git` in a directory.
+This way you can later update your local repository by running `git pull` inside the __SEM-Bootloader__ directory.

 In case you want to avoid this hassle, you can use the __ZIP__ button at the top of the page to download the latest snapshot of the repository in a zip archive and extract it.